Short answer:

 4. Create a calm environment

-5. Say no more often without feeling guilty
+5. Say 'no' more often

 6. Move at your own pace

-7. Use breathing techniques
+7. Apply breathing techniques

-8. Sleep is not a luxury
+8. Sleep is essential

 9. Schedule time for yourself